What the Bible Says About Forgiving Debt

-Jesus is making a much bigger point here about sin and forgiveness, but the principles that He teaches apply directly to finances as well.
-When we forgive someone, we are showing love to them, and that stirs up love in their hearts toward us.
-The bigger a debt you forgive, the more love you invest in your friend’s heart.
+Jesus is making point here about sin and forgiveness, but the principles He’s teaching apply directly to finances as well.
+When we forgive someone, we show them love, That, in turn, stirs up love in their hearts toward us.
+The bigger the debt you forgive, the more love you invest in your friend’s heart.
 This means that when all is said and done, forgiving a debt can put your relationship on stronger footing than it ever was before.

 2) God hates usury.

-Many people with good intentions lend money to friends or family members in an attempt to help them through hard times.
-Some people who are especially shrewd with money might also attach interest to the loan in order to motivate the borrower to pay quickly. or to enrich themselves a little bit as part of the transaction.
-That’s a dangerous practice, though, and one which God condemns thoroughly in the Bible.
+Sometimes people lend money to friends or family members to help them through hard times.
+People who are especially shrewd with money might also attach interest to the loan in order to motivate the borrower to repay it quickly, or simply to make little bit of money on the deal.
+But that’s a dangerous practice that God warns us to avoid.

 There are dozens of places in scripture where God forbids usury and lending at interest.
 For today, we’ll focus on just one.
 In Deut.
 23:19-20, God makes it clear that His people should not loan money to each other at interest: